This project creates a chase effect by causing a sequence of LEDs to light up one after another.

 Notes:

-- Use appropriate resistors to limit the current flowing through the LEDs.
+- Use right resistors to limit the current flowing through the LEDs.

-- Double check the orientation of the ICs and LEDs to ensure they are connected correctly.
+- Check twice the position of the ICs and LEDs to ensure they are connected correctly.

 - Adjust the potentiometer to control the speed of the LED chasing effect.